Refinitiv/Real-Time-SDK/Cpp-C/Ema/Examples/Training/Consumer/300_Series/330__Login__Streaming/ReadMe.txt

-This application demonstrates basic usage of the EMA library for accessing and parsing of OMM Login and MarketPrice data from Reuters Data Feed Direct (RDF-D), directly from an OMM Provider application, or from Thomson Reuters Advanced Distribution Server.
+This application demonstrates basic usage of the EMA library for accessing and parsing of OMM Login and MarketPrice data from Reuters Data Feed Direct (RDF-D), directly from an OMM Provider application, or from Advanced Distribution Server.

 The 330__Login__Streaming showcases usage of login stream in OMM Consumer.